 This DIY organic bird feeder craft only takes a few minutes, but it combines everything children love – getting their hands dirty, having a little snack, making something fun, and nature.

 Life can get pretty complicated with kids.
 Often we look for new ideas to entertain them, when the simplest activities can bring the most joy.
-And if we want kids to grow up with a desire to protect the environment, we need to encourage an early love of nature in them.
+And if we want kids to grow up with a desire to protect the environment, we need to encourage their love of nature.

 Our backyard is a huge nature preserve, and one of my son’s favorite spring time activities is to sit on our patio and watch the birds darting in and out of the trees.
 Throughout the seasons we feed the birds and make them feel welcome in our yard.
 Old fashioned pinecone bird feeders are quick and easy to create, and you probably have ingredients on hand.

 After a few days of minimal visits from our feathered friends, we decided to entice them to visit our backyard.
 We grabbed a couple of pinecones from the front yard, a huge scoop of organic nut butter, some baker’s twine, and a bowl full of nuts and seeds and headed outside to make them a little treat.